ArnoldDP/OStim-Community-Modlist/README.md

  * OStim NPCs

  Allows NPCs to engage in scenes without your input.
 You might find some bandits having fun in a cave and you might hear some noises coming from a locked door in your local inn

- * OStim Solutions

- An adaptation of an old mod called Sexlab Solutions.
-You can finally roleplay as a D&D Bard, and fuck your way out of everything

  * OStim Lovers

- This is a mod that adds high quality fully voiced romance options to several vanilla NPCs.
-It is mainly intended for a female PC, but gay is okay so go ahead and have fun!
+ This is a mod that adds fully voiced romance options to several vanilla NPCs, think of it as a newer Armorous Adventures.
+It was mainly intended for a female PC, but its 2023 so use it as you see fit

 > OStim and its add-ons are configurable through their respective MCMs, most of them are neatly grouped together and can be found by just typing "O" in the MCM filter.